 Pursuant to Section 16(a) of the Exchange Act, the Company's Directors and executive officers, and any persons holding 10% or more of its common stock, are required to report their beneficial ownership and any changes therein to the SEC and the Company.
 Specific due dates for those reports have been established, and the Company is required to report herein any failure to file such reports by those due dates.
-Based solely upon a review of Forms 3, 4 and 5 filed by such persons, the Company believes that each of its officers and directors and any persons holding 10% or more of its common stock complied with all Section 16(a) filing requirements applicable to them during the fiscal year ended December 31, 2017, except that as a result of administrative oversights, one Director of the Company was late in filing a Form 3 and one Director and two Officers of the Company were late in filing a Form 4.
+Based solely upon a review of Forms 3, 4 and 5 filed by such persons, the Company believes that each of its officers and directors and any persons holding 10% or more of its common stock complied with all Section 16(a) filing requirements applicable to them during the fiscal year ended December 31, 2019, except that as a result of an administrative oversight, Meridee Moore was late in filing a Form 4 for an incremental purchase of the Company's shares.